 Tigerwood is similar in looks to Spiderwood.
 It is recognizable by the darker brown coloration in resemblance to mopani wood.
 This wood could take several days to sink if not weighted down or waterlogged before adding to the aquarium.

-*You will be receiving a select piece of Tigerwood that will be approximately 6(+) inches in length.
+*You will be receiving a select piece of Tigerwood that will be approximately 6-8 inches for the small size or 8-11 inches for the large size.

 When asked, “What is the most essential part to a successful shrimp tank?” we will always respond with three key factors: leaf matter, java moss, and a piece of driftwood.